Image by Brett Jordan, provided by Unsplash via Wix.

 February 13, 2024

-This study material can be very enriching for personal study and growth.
-It was originally developed with small-group Bible Study in mind.
-Therefore, it will occasionally offer instructions that may be useful for small-group study.
+This study material can be very enriching for personal study and growth, and it can be even more powerful and life-changing when it is used by a small group of people who explore God’s Word together.
+We will occasionally offer instructions, indented like this, that may be useful for a small-group study.

-Before you begin a small-group Bible Study, you should take some time to build community, beginning with ensuring that everyone knows everyone else’s name.
+Before you begin a small-group Bible Study, you should take some time to build community, beginning with introducing yourselves and making sure that everyone has a chance to know everyone else’s name.

 Here are some questions you could ask everyone in the group to answer: